Yokkaichi-banko ware Yokkaichi banko yaki

 What is Yokkaichi-banko ware ?

-Yokkaichi Banko Ware is a form of porcelain produced in Yokkaichi City, Mie Prefecture.
-For a long time, articles for everyday use such as teacups and plates, as well as ornaments such as vases have been produced here.
-Today, shidei teapots and earthenware pots are typical products, and it is no exaggeration to say that Banko Ware accounts for 80-90% of all the earthenware pots produced in Japan.
+Yokkaichi banko ware (called Yokkaichi banko yaki in Japanese) is a form of ceramic ware produced in the city of Yokkaichi, Mie prefecture.
+For a long time, items for everyday use like teacups and plates, as well as pieces of art like vases have been produced here.
+Today, shidei (purple clay) teapots and donabe (earthenware cooking pots) are typical products.
+Banko ware accounts for eighty to ninety percent of all the earthenware cooking pots produced in Japan.

-The characteristic of Yokkaichi Banko Ware is its excellent heat resistance, which is produced from the potter’s clay used in its production.
-The potter’s clay for earthenware pots is mixed with around 40% petalite, which is a lithium mineral that is resistant to heat.
-This provides reinforcement and produces heat-resistant properties capable of withstanding direct heat and heating of empty vessels.
-This is a patented technique of Yokkaichi Banko Ware and cannot be seen elsewhere.
-Also, small teapots are fired using shidei clay, which contains a large amount of iron.
-The iron contained therein produces a peculiar color through reaction with flames, and also attractive is the way in which its flavorful lustre increases through use.
+This craft has excellent heat resistance which comes from the potter's clay used for its production.
+The potter's clay for earthenware pots is mixed with around forty percent petalite, which is a lithium mineral that is resistant to heat.
+The petalite provides heat-resistant properties to the potter's clay and makes it capable of withstanding direct heat.
+This is a patented technique of Yokkaichi banko ware and cannot be seen elsewhere.
+Also, small teapots are fired using shidei clay.
+The clay contains a large amount of iron which, through a reaction with flames, produces a peculiar color.
+The color is attractive and its shine increases over time through use.

 General Production Process